Doesn’t Your Teacher Pay the Temple Tax?

 Fishing for Coins

 Yet even a King’s Son needs to pick his battles, and the temple tax was not one of them.
-Peter the fisherman was sent to hook an Attic silver coin (statér) from the mouth of a fish in the Father’s abundant sea.
+Peter the fisherman is sent to hook an Attic silver coin (statér) from the mouth of a fish in the Father’s abundant sea.

 Thus says the Lord: The heavens are my throne, the earth, my footstool.
 What house can you build for me?
 Where is the place of my rest?